Donders-Institute/rdm-wiki/docs/4_Collecting/4_UsingUploader.rst

 1. Get Experimental Data

-During your actual experiment, you will obviously do this by running your participant but if you want to practice, open the following link to `download a zip file`_ which contains a file which will make up some data for you to practice with.
+During your actual experiment, you will obviously do this by running your participant but if you want to practice, open the following link and push ``Control + Shift + S`` to `download a zip file`_.
+In this zip file, you find a file which will make up some data for you to practice with.
+Open your Downloads folder and unzip the file you've just downloaded.

 * Open MatLab
 * Go to the location where you unzipped ``RDM_Workshop Materials`` on your local PC